lioarce01/agentic-context-toolkit/docs/examples/index.md

 `examples/simple_rag.py` shows how to:

-- Configure an inexpensive echo-style LLM provider.
+- Bootstrap an engine with a toy LLM provider and in-memory storage.
-- Ingest a small offline dataset to seed context deltas.
+- Prime the context library with a handful of labelled examples.
-- Serve online queries while the engine reflects/curates in the background.
+- Answer a live query while reflection + curation refine the playbook.

 Run it with: